JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 I had to create a bio page on Notion because I had to perform a 3-minute Self PR on the first day of Goormathon.
 I'm not very good at introducing myself, so I was most afraid of the Self PR on the first day.
 I had to give presentations since I was in school, and my ears and face would turn red just getting up from my seat, so I often avoided presentations.
 However, I realized that I couldn't even convince others if I avoided it just because I couldn't give a presentation.
 So I wanted to get better this time, so I searched for the keyword "self-presentation" in the library and read the book 18-second self-presentation method [^self-pr-book], and wrote a self-presentation page based on the book and prepared for the presentation.

-At the beginning of the book, the author says
+Early in the book, the author says

 > [!note] The 18-second elevator pitch.
 >
 > > A bio is not about introducing yourself, it's about introducing the future the listener can gain from your involvement.

 Following this advice, I've written my bio in such a way that it's about what the listener can gain from my experience.
-In other words, I made my bio about the listener, not me, so I positioned myself as the pacer of the cloud talkers and tried to convey a metaphorical message to others, "It would be great to team up with me and collaborate!"
+In other words, I structured my bio around the listener, not me, so I positioned myself as the pacer of the cloud talkers and tried to convey a metaphorical message to others, "It would be great to team up with me and collaborate!"

 Below is the bio page I wrote.